ietf-wg-cellar/ebml-specification/specification.markdown

 element is `/EBMLSchema/element/restriction`.

-The `<restriction>` element provides information about restrictions to the allowable values for the EBML Element which are listed in `<enum>` elements.
+The `<restriction>` element provides information about restrictions to the allowable values for the EBML Element, which are listed in `<enum>` elements.

 ### \<enum> Element